Coronavirus (COVID-19): Kids & Medical Care During the Pandemic

 Clinics, doctor's offices, and hospitals have learned a lot about how to keep patients safe since the pandemic began.
 Health care providers wear masks and other protective gear, and are vaccinated against COVID-19 to protect themselves and the patients they care for.

-To prevent the spread of the virus and ensure a safe environment for you and your child, they:
+To prevent the spread of the virus, they:

 - Do regular deep cleaning of the office and its furniture and equipment.